 Chamber Vacuum Sealers Are More Durable Than Most Edge Sealers

 A chamber vacuum sealer is more durable than just about any edge sealer.
 Even an inexpensive chamber vacuum sealer is going to be well-built.

 This is by necessity.
 Removing air from a chamber requires a lot of mechanical energy.
 A sturdy build quality is also important to make sure that air can't seep into the chamber during the vacuum process.
-Therefore, chamber sealers are big, solid, heavy machines.
+Therefore, chamber sealers are big, solid, heavy-duty machines.

 A chamber vacuum sealer may not be the prettiest appliance in your kitchen, but it will almost certainly be one of the sturdiest ones.